Hiking Provisions – Outdoor Nutrition

-- If you plan to spend nights outdoors while hiking, calculate extra water reserves for washing yourself and possibly rinsing cooking utensils.
+- If you plan to spend nights outdoors while hiking then calculate extra water reserves for washing yourself and possibly rinsing cooking utensils.

 - Hydration Packs and water bladders have drinking tubes that make it easy to drink as you continue hiking.
-However, a possible danger is that you have no real way of checking your fluid reserves.
-So make sure to stop and check your bladder's content at regular intervals.
+A possible danger however is that you have no real way of checking your fluid reserves.
+So make sure to stop and check your bladder’s content at regular intervals.

 - Make sure to bring water purification pills or devices even if you are bringing sufficient fluids for the trip.
 Water bottles and bladders can burst leaving you with nothing.
 In these cases water filters and purifiers can make the difference.
 If you have nothing to filter the water with but you do have your cooking gear then you can make most outdoor water potable by boiling it for at least 10 minutes.